madchap/misc/README.md

 # Bluetooth Linux tips
 (feb 12 2017 - opensuse tumbleweed - Gnome)

-[quote]
-# Notice
-* Either keyboard or trackpad works fine, but the 2 together is causing much problem.
+> Either keyboard or trackpad works fine, but the 2 together is causing much problem.
-* The Zik3 pairs OK, but sounds chops very badly at some point, where it becomes unusable...
+> The Zik3 pairs OK, but sounds chops very badly at some point, where it becomes unusable...
-[/quote]

 ## Apple bluetooth keyboard (not the newest one but the one which still has like regular batteries) bluetooth hints